Last updated June 2018 to comply with the new GDPR requirements.

 Further information on New Zealand privacy legislation is available from the Office of the Privacy Commissioner at www.privacy.org.nz .

 Participation in our surveys is voluntary.
 If you do not wish to take part in any future surveys from The ORU, please send an email to firstname.lastname@example.org with the word ‘unsubscribe’ in the subject heading or reply to the latest survey invitation by clicking on the “Click here to unsubscribe” link located toward the bottom of the invitation.
-You can also call us on 1300-364-138 during business hours or leave a phone message out of business hours.
-(Please include your email address and ID in your response).

 A note for residents outside Australia and New Zealand.